abdulaziz007/sc/README.md

-# sc
+# summer1440
-created for summer courses
+Registration form for summer semester in Aqiq 1440